Master of Science in Finance

 4+1 Degree Option

-The 4+1 option for the Master of Finance program will allow well-prepared undergraduate students to begin graduate courses during the last year of their undergraduate studies.
+The 4+1 Master of Science in Finance program option will allow well-prepared undergraduate students to begin graduate courses during the last year of their undergraduate studies.

 WHO: Walton students with a 3.2 undergraduate GPA.

-WHAT: Early consideration for a graduate program and possible dual credit for 2 degrees.
+WHAT: Early consideration for a graduate program and possible dual credit between an undergraduate and graduate degree.

 WHY: Save time and potentially money!